outscale/cluster-api-provider-outscale/docs/develop.md

 ##  Build, Push and Deploy
 This step will build and push image to your public or private registry and deploy it.

+### Environment variable

-Set those environment variable with your:
+Set those environment variable with yours:
 ```
 export K8S_CONTEXT=phandalin
-export CONTROLLER_IMAGE=042b4721a38342028d65c28be2b30e64-157001637.eu-west-2.lbu.outscale.com:5000/controller
+export CONTROLLER_IMAGE=my-registry/controller
 ```

-K8S_CONTEXT is your context in your kubeconfig file.
+* K8S_CONTEXT is your context in your kubeconfig file.

-CONTROLLER_IMAGE is the project path where the image will be stored.
-Tilt will add a tag each time it build an image.
+* CONTROLLER_IMAGE is the project path where the image will be stored.
+Tilt will add a tag each time it build an new image.

+### CAPM

 Please run to generate capm.yaml:
 ```
-IMG=042b4721a38342028d65c28be2b30e64-157001637.eu-west-2.lbu.outscale.com:5000/controller:latest make capm
+IMG=my-registry/controller:latest make capm
 ```

-IMG is the CONTROLLER_IMAGE with CONTROLLER_IMAGE_TAG.
-Tilt will change the tag each time it build an image.
+* IMG is the CONTROLLER_IMAGE with CONTROLLER_IMAGE_TAG.
+Tilt will change the tag each time it build an new image.

+### Tilt
 Please launch tilt at the project's root folder:
 ```
 [root@cidev-admin cluster-api-provider-outscale]# tilt up